siriphonNott/vue-pincode-input/README.md

 ## Features

+- Be lightweight, powerful and easy to use
+- Support for add your custom class
+- Override-friendly styles
 - Configurable length (pincode lenght)
-- Override-friendly styles
 - Auto moving focus when filling
 - Auto moving focus when deleting
 - Call for native numeric keyboard on mobile